 When you go to Wakkanai at North end of Hokkaido, these trains take you there.
 Soya (宗谷) and Sarobetsu (サロベツ) take you to Wakkanai.
 Soya is operated between Sapporo and Wakkanai.
 But Sarobetsu runs between Asahikawa and Wakkanai.

 Both trains are fully covered by Japan Rail Pass.
 Let’s see the details about these trains.
 Continue reading Access to Wakkanai from Sapporo.
 Limited Express Soya / Sarobetsu

 This train, Aso Boy! connects Kumamoto with Aso and Miyaji.
 If you go to Mt.
 Aso by rail, take Shinkansen to Kumamoto and transfer to this train.
 This is the easiest way to get there.
 This is not only access train to Aso, but also give you a big fun!
 This train is operated by specialized Kiha-183 series.
 This was completely redesigned by JR Kyushu chief designer, Eiji Mitooka.
-Both Kids and Adult can enjoy the trip in the train to Aso.
+Both parents and children can enjoy the trip in the train to Aso.
 Now I show you the details about this train.
 And also I really want you to see very interesting interior of this train.
 Continue reading Access to Mt.
 Aso from Kumamoto.
 Kids friendly train, Limited Express Aso Boy!

 N700 series was introduced for Kyushu Shinkansen in this past March.
 The fleet is the newest and the fastest on Kyushu and Sanyo Shinkansen.
 If you will use Japan Rail Pass, you may take this train as Sakura from Shin-Osaka to Hakata, Kumamoto or Kagoshima-Chuo.